apexatoll/aoc-cli/README.md

 This command will create necessary metafiles, download the year calendar and fill it with your current progress (if any).
 This is stored in a markdown file in the year directory.

 By default, your stats in the leaderboard are also added to this file.
-To turn this off add the line `include_leaderboard=>false` to your config file.

 ## Initialising a Day